janraj/citrix-k8s-node-controller-v2/deploy/README.md

        </details>
        <details>
-       <summary>NS_POD_CIDR</summary>
-         Reserve a Pod subnet for Netscaler by providing podcidr.
+       <summary>NODE_CNI_CIDR</summary>
+         Provide the node CIDR of the Kubernetes cluster.
        </details>
        <details>
-       <summary>NODE_CNI_CIDR</summary>
-         CIDR of kubernetes cluster nodes from where each node  gets its own pod CIDR.
+       <summary>NS_POD_CIDR</summary>
+	  Provide a pod CIDR from the node CIDR in the Kubernetes cluster to create an overlay network between Citrix ADC and Kubernetes cluster.
+For example, if the node CIDR in the Kubernetes cluster is 10.244.0.0/16 and the pod CIDRs of the nodes are 10.244.0.1/24, 10.244.1.1/24, 10.244.2.1/24.
+You can provide a pod CIDR 10.244.254.1/24 that is not allocated to the nodes.
        </details>

     2. "Optional" Arguments:

        <details>
        <summary>NS_VTEP_MAC</summary>
-         Optional Field.
-CNC automatically detect from NetScaler.
-If its failed, CNC has to restart with explict  NS_VTEP_MAC.
+	 Citrix k8s node controller automatically detects the Citrix ADC’s VTEP_MAC.
+If it fails, edit the citrix-node-controller definition and provide the VTEP_ MAC value using this parameter and restart the Citrix k8s node controller.
+The VTEP_MAC is the default gateway MAC address.
        </details>
        <details>
        <summary>NS_VTEP_IP</summary>
-         Optional Field.
-If require different IP as VTEP than NS_IP, then please provide.
+	 Use this argument to provide IP address as VTEP, if you do not want to use NS_IP
        </details>
        <details>
        <summary>NS_VXLAN_ID</summary>
-         Optional Field.
+	  This argument is only applicable for Flannel CNI.
+If Flannel uses a different VXLAN_ID, Use this argument to provide the VXLAN_ID
           Default Value is 1.
-This argument is used in case of flannel.
-If flannel uses different VXLAN_ID, we have to provide this information.
        </details>
        <details>
        <summary>K8S_VXLAN_PORT</summary>
-         Optional Field.
-If VXLAN port is other than 8472, you have to use this field to pass to Citrix Node Controller.
+	 If the Kubernetes cluster VXLAN port is other than 8472, you have to provide the Kubernetes VXLAN port number using this parameter.
        </details>
 3. **Deploy Citrix Node Controller.**